etro-js/etro/README.md

 - Manipulate audio with the web audio API *(audio effects coming soon)*
 - Define layer and effect parameters as keyframes or custom functions
 - Render to a blob in realtime *(offline rendering coming soon)*
+- Serialize session to JSON and deserialize it back
 - UI framework agnostic

 ## Installation